 Microscopy surface preparation and surface passivation

 Microscope coverslips were cleaned thoroughly by sonication in 3 x 2 % MilliQ Hellmanex solution, 3 x MilliQ and 1 x methanol for 15 min each.
 In between each round of sonication, the coverslips were rinsed with MilliQ.
 The clean coverslips were stored in methanol solution until usage.
 Clean coverslips were dried under a nitrogen flow and plasma cleaned for at least 4 minutes before attaching a sticky slide to it.
 Surfaces were passivated with 80 μL 100:1 mixture of 1 g/L PLL-PEG / PLL-PEG-biotin that incubated for at least 2 hours.
-After incubation, the wells were thoroughly rinsed with MilliQ and functionalized with 80 μL 0.1 g/L neutravidin as described previously30,40.
+After incubation, the wells were thoroughly rinsed with MilliQ and functionalized with 80 μL 0.1 g/L neutravidin30,40.
 After functionalization the wells were again thoroughly rinsed and the surfaces were stored in MilliQ until insulin addition.

 Total Internal Reflection Fluorescence microscopy (TIRFm) imaging